 - 1. Application and acceptance to Angelina College. - 2.
-Must be Texas Success Initiative (TSI) complete to apply to the program. - 3.
-Annually attend an information session to obtain a program application and/or information. - 4.
+Annually attend an information session to obtain a program application and/or information. - 3.
 Submit completed application for the radiography program, completed physical health form, receive appropriate immunizations as mandated by the Texas Department of State Health Services for health care workers, and provide proof of current 2-year American Heart Association CPR Healthcare Provider card no later than May 1st each year for August consideration.
 All requested information must be received by the program in order for the application to be complete.
-The hepatitis B series (3 shots in 6 months) must be completed by the first clinical day of the Fall semester. - 5.
+The hepatitis B series (3 shots in 6 months) must be completed by the first clinical day of the Fall semester. - 4.
 Complete all prerequisite courses prior to the designated selection date: